-The main function of the Nomination and Remuneration Committee is to determine, agree and develop the Company's human resource strategies, policies and procedures in line The Nomination and Remuneration Committee met five (5) times during the year under review to consider staff matters.
+The main function of the Nomination and Remuneration Committee is to determine, agree and develop the Company's Human Resource strategies, policies and procedures in line with local legislation and regulations and benchmarked to best practice.
+It also recommends the nomination of Directors to the Board.

+The Nomination and Remuneration Committee met six (6) times during the period to consider Staff Matters.